PrestaShop/docs/development/architecture/domain/domain-services.md

 {{% notice %}}
    Some reusable methods are present in [AbstractObjectModelRepository](https://github.com/PrestaShop/PrestaShop/blob/1.7.8.x/src/Adapter/AbstractObjectModelRepository.php).
 {{% /notice %}}
 4. If `ObjectModel` contains fields validation, it MUST be validated by a dedicated validator class before persisting to database (e.g. when using `add`/`update`/`save` methods).
-It ensures that lagacy [PrestashopException](https://github.com/PrestaShop/PrestaShop/blob/1.7.8.x/classes/exception/PrestaShopException.php) is not bubbling up and each validation error can be identified by a dedicated exception or exception code.
+It ensures that legacy [PrestashopException](https://github.com/PrestaShop/PrestaShop/blob/1.7.8.x/classes/exception/PrestaShopException.php) is not bubbling up and each validation error can be identified by a dedicated exception or exception code.
 {{% notice %}}
    Some reusable methods are present in [AbstractObjectModelValidator](https://github.com/PrestaShop/PrestaShop/blob/1.7.8.x/src/Adapter/AbstractObjectModelValidator.php).
 {{% /notice %}}